 Lesson #3: Healthy Is More Attractive than Hulking

-We asked women to check off all the things that they thought were important about a man’s physique.
+We asked women to check off everything they thought was important about a man’s physique.
 Here are the significant results:

 - 89% of women said men who keep themselves in good shape are more attractive.

-- 75% of women want their man to be stronger than them.
+- 75% of women want their men to be stronger than them.

 - 62% of women want a man who can protect them.